heatherknoyes/PasswordGenerator/README.md

 THEN the password is either displayed in an alert or written to the page
 ```

-// edit here
-This project taught me how I can expect to potentially see websites as they come through in the real world and be able to edit the code base to bring it up to the standards of today.
-This is extremely important for accessibility standards as well as time to market for future edits if the website were to be worked on.
+This project taught me introductory techniques on I can take input from a user and use it to output messaging to the user.
+In the future, I would try to incorporate the user messaging into a more UI friendly manner such that the prompt does not show OK/Cancel but either has a listener on a toggle in the UI or has a checkbox that I could read.
+This would make the UX more appealing and intelligent than the prompt way that it is today.

 ## Installation